 Beyond 1 year, chronic radiation effects result from an obliterative endarteritis in the lamina propria, followed by ischemic changes and interstitial fibrosis.

-As expected the imaging appearances also vary depending on whether the changes are acute or chronic.
+As expected, the imaging appearances also vary depending on whether the changes are acute or chronic.

-At imaging, there is an abnormal bladder wall with focal or diffuse irregular thickening, spasticity, and decreased distensibility.
+General imaging demonstrates an abnormal bladder wall with focal or diffuse irregular thickening, spasticity, and decreased distensibility.

 Hypervascularity in the wall and bleeding vessels result in an intraluminal clot, visible at US or CT.